Scylardor/ofxShadersFX/README.md

 ofxShadersFX
 ============

-Shader effects made easy in openFrameworks
+3D shader effects made easy in openFrameworks

-ofxShadersFX is an addon for openFrameworks (0.8.0+) to ease the use of common-used shaders in 3D scenes.
+ofxShadersFX is an addon for openFrameworks (0.8.3+) to ease the use of common-used shaders in 3D scenes.

+It is currently focused on *lighting* and *mapping*-based effects.

 Features
 --------

 - *Lighting*
+    (both in vertex and pixel shader versions)
-    - Phong illumination (Vertex and Pixel shader)
+    - Phong
-    - Blinn-Phong illumination (Vertex and pixel shader)
+    - Blinn-Phong

+- *Mapping*
+    - Displacement mapping
+    - Alpha blending
+    - Color key mapping

-Coming soon (or later):
+Coming soon(er or later):
 - *Lighting*
     - Toon
     - Flat
     - Oren-Nayar
     - Cook-Torrance
-    - Ward anisotropic reflection (brushed metal effect)
+    - Ward anisotropic reflection
 - *Mapping*
-    - Bump mapping
-    - Alpha blending
     - Normal mapping
-    - Color key mapping

 Requirements